kurtosis-tech/kurtosis/docs/docs/quickstart.md

 kurtosis run --enclave quickstart main.star
 ```

-Kurtosis will work for a bit, and then deliver us the following result:
+Kurtosis will work for a bit, and then deliver you the following result:

 ```text
 INFO[2023-03-15T04:27:01-03:00] Creating a new enclave for Starlark to run inside...